-WardAir Training Tours
+WardAir Training Adventures

 Flying's got to be fun, right?
 It's all about being comfortable, honestly comfortable, in your skin as you're established at full power on that take-off roll.
 If it's all a bit new to you, this feeling can take a while.
 The main thing is to recognise that.
-If you don't think you have the confidence to fly off into the great blue yonder on your own, or perhaps you're a student pilot wanting to knock off a block of nav hours in one go, sitting alongside an instructor, then you might like to think about taking a load off and joining one of our training safaris.
+If you don't think you have the confidence to fly off into the great blue yonder on your own, or perhaps you're a student pilot wanting to knock off a block of nav hours in one go, sitting alongside an instructor, then you might like to think about taking a load off and joining one of our super popular training adventures.

 These tours offer an equal emphasis on training as on the knockout scenic flying on offer around Australia.